Nailing the Craft of Narrative Writing

 Tips for Writing a Great Narrative

-- Set the scene and engage you audience early with well thought out characters and setting.
+Set the scene and engage your audience early with well thought out characters and setting.

-- Introduce a problem or complication that causes an issue for the characters.
-This will give your story greater purpose.
+Introduce a problem or complication that causes an issue which gives your story purpose.

 The single biggest challenge many students face when it comes to story writing is coming up with inspiration or ideas to get those creative juices flowing.
 Some students will have more ideas than hours in the day and others will always struggle for both ideas and direction.